nesveloso/sebastiao_alves/backoffice/backoffice.md

 ## How to connect to backoffice

-To access the back office, simply type "/backoffice" to the URL.
+To access the backoffice, simply type "/backoffice.php" to the URL.

-For example, it will appear as "/sebastiao_alves/backoffice.php"
+For example, it will appear as ".../000webhostapp.com/backoffice.php"

 The login information can be found in the SQL file (sebastiao_alves_bd.sql)